theNewDynamic/oregonsadventurecoast.com/content/blog/coos-bay-north-bend-charleston-area-event-schedule-changes-cancellations-and-closings-due-to-coronavirus-covid-19.md

 **Canceled:** South Coast Clambake Music Festival March 13-15, 2020 **Canceled:** CCCCA presents Sail On - The Beach Boys Tribute March 18, 2020 **Canceled:** The Goonies 35th Anniversary Screening - Coos Bay March 21, 2020
 **Canceled:** The ORIGINAL Brews & Giggles 6th Annual Beer & Comedy Night April 4, 2020
 **Canceled:** Ah Shucks!
 15th Annual Charleston Oyster Feed originally scheduled for Apr 25, 2020 **Canceled:** April 7th First Tuesday Talk at the Coos History Museum

 **Spring 2020 Whale Watch Week Update:** No volunteers will be stationed for the spring Whale Watch Week, set March 21-29, to help slow the spread of COVID-19.
 Oregon State Parks made this decision to protect the health and safety of our volunteers and visitors.
 However, you can still enjoy this spring break tradition on your own.

 **Temporary closures as of 3/13/2020**
+The following attractions will be CLOSED Monday, March 16th through the end of the month.
-The Coos History Museum will close for 2 weeks Charleston Marine Life Center will be closed for 2 weeks
+Charleston Marine Life Center
+Coos History Museum
+Coos Bay Public Library
+North Bend Public Library

 **Rescheduled:** North Bend Sip n Stroll rescheduled for May 15, 2020 **Rescheduled:** 007 Black Tie Event- fundraiser for Liberty Theatre rescheduled for June 25, 2020